guidesDeParis/sample/README.md

 =======

 This directory contains a sample of Guides de Paris’ sources.
+¡the ODD should be revised for  objects description and some aspects of the bibliographical DB!

 The *Guides de Paris* is a project f the Past and Present cluster ([Labex les Passés dans le présent : Histoire, patrimoine, mémoire](http://passes-present.eu/ "Site du Labex")).